-At a glance, the differences between laminate flooring and luxury vinyl plank (LVP) flooring are barely noticeable.
-Both come in styles designed to mimic the look of real wood or stone, both are available in a click-and-lock installation method, and both are less expensive than the natural materials they imitate.
+At a glance, the differences between laminate vs luxury vinyl plank flooring are barely noticeable.
+Both come in styles designed to mimic the look of real wood or stone.
+These two floors are available in a click-and-lock installation method, and both are less expensive than the natural materials they imitate.

-To help you determine which of these products is best suited to your home’s unique environment, we decided to weigh the potential pros-and-cons of each in a side-by-side comparison, based on cost, performance, and overall ease of maintenance.
+To help you determine which of these products is best suited for your home’s unique environment, we decided to weigh the potential pros and cons of each based on cost, performance, and overall ease of maintenance.

 The potential cost of installing luxury vinyl flooring or laminate in your home boils down to three main factors: